 Development and management of start-up and established companies.
 Business model development, Intellectual Property management, financing, operations, outsourcing, and change management.
 Technology services sales, implementation, and management.
 EXPERIENCE:

 Federal Medical Services, Inc., San Antonio, Texas July, 2003 - Present

 Chairman and Chief Executive Officer.
-Co-founder of a company that is providing Homeland Security, Information Systems, and Document Management services to a variety of public sector clients nationally.
+Co-founder of a company that is providing Homeland Security, Information Systems, and Construction management services to a variety of clients nationally.

 Med MT, Inc., Austin, Texas Feb.
 2002 - July, 2003 President, Chief Operating Officer.
 Co-founder of a company that is providing HIPAA compliant Internet-based medical transcription service to a variety of health care clients nationally.
 Developed the business model and alliances, organized company operations to perform sales, implementation, and support of the core business solution.
 Positioned the company to develop and provide additional Internet-based services to the health care industry.

 Caducian, Inc., Austin, Texas Jan.
 2000 - June 2002 President, Chief Operating Officer.
 Co-founder of a company developing patent pending medical devices communication technologies and the infrastructure to enable real-time secure transmission and analysis of medical data including data warehousing and mining.
 Developed business model and alliances, organized resources to conduct study for product development, appointed as Co-Investigator, and contributed to the establishment of a 3-year co-development agreement with Baylor College of Medicine, Houston, Texas.
 Identified potential investors and performed initial negotiations leading to seed round financing totaling $600,000.